Spring Hill, East Cowes: William Goodrich (1794–1812)

 Life must have seemed very quiet for him there, after all of his adventures in the Americas.
 One of his concerns in 1803, was to threaten in the local papers to prosecute anyone caught taking sand or soil from the seashore of Spring Hill.
 However, of more significance in 1803, was that Lieutenant general James Arnold of the Royal Engineers, stayed with Goodrich at Spring Hill whilst awaiting his convoy's departure to the West Indies.
 He was the son of the renowned American General Benedict Arnold.
-One of the reasons given for why James stayed at Spring Hill was the fact that the estate was within sight of his ship.
+One of the reasons given for why James stayed at Spring Hill was that the estate was within sight of his ship.
 In 1807, he married Virginia Goodrich.

 William became a churchwarden of St Mildred's Church, Whippingham and would have been involved in its demolition in 1804, followed by it being rebuilt to another design by John Nash.
 He had involvement in local highway administration and was a member of the board that examined and licensed the seventy pilot boats that operated from Cowes.

 William Goodrich and his family stayed at Spring Hill until 1812, moving out to another 'cottage orné' in East Cowes, also designed for them by John Nash, so that George and Mary Shedden, together with their fourteen children, could take over the more spacious Spring Hill.
 William Goodrich died at Slatwoods in 1816, by that time owned by Robert Shedden, who had also joined the Goodrich's on the Isle of Wight.
 Slatwoods itself was a sumptuous estate of 23 acres, with the house consisting of thirteen bed and dressing rooms.
 The house and estate no longer exists.